BD2KGenomics/cgcloud/README.rst

-We prefer the way listed first as it installs all requirements **and** runs the tests under Nose, a test runner superior to ``unittest`` that can run tests in parallel and produce Xunit-like test reports.
+We prefer the way listed first as it installs all requirements **and** runs the tests under Nose, a test runner superior to ``unittest`` that can run tests in parallel and produces Xunit-like test reports.
 For example, on continuous integration we use

 ::